vedi/knowledge-base/src/documents/cocos2dx/cpp/levelup/Levelup_GettingStarted.html.md

 <br>

+*If you want to develop with C++ sources, refer to the "Working with Sources" section below.*

-1. If you didn't already, clone the Cocos2d-x framework from [here](https://github.com/cocos2d/cocos2d-x), or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).
-Make sure the version you clone is supported by cocos2dx-levelup (the tag is the version).
+<div class="info-box">If you didn't already, clone the Cocos2d-js framework from [here](https://github.com/cocos2d/cocos2d-js),
+or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).
+Make sure the version you clone is supported by SOOMLA's cocos2dx-store (the tag is the version).</div>

-  <div class="info-box">If you would like to develop with sources, refer to the [Working with sources](#working-with-sources) section below.</div>

 2. Clone [soomla-cocos2dx-core](https://github.com/soomla/soomla-cocos2dx-core), [cocos2dx-store](https://github.com/soomla/cocos2dx-store), [cocos2dx-profile](https://github.com/soomla/cocos2dx-profile), and **cocos2dx-levelup** into the `extensions` directory located at the root of your Cocos2d-x framework: